 After occupying several locations around campus, the library found a home in this Bhutanese-style fortress in 1984.
 The six-floor facility features study and computer space and holds more than 1 million volumes, 200,000 government documents and 1 million microforms.
 More than 200 works of art are on permanent display throughout the library.
 The atrium houses a large tapestry sewn by Buddhist monks in Bhutan and a 5-foot by 7-foot book made from more than 40,000 photographs of the Himalayan nation.
 The 133-pound book was designated the library’s one-millionth volume and was the world’s largest published book at the time of its completion.

-The College of Health Sciences and the School of Nursing both make their home in this five-story, state-of-the-art teaching and research facility.
+The College of Health Sciences and the School of Nursing both make their home in this five-story teaching and research facility.
 The undergraduate and graduate nursing programs are nationally ranked for awarding degrees to Hispanic students.
-The College of Health Sciences offers degree programs in kinesiology, occupational and physical therapy and speech language pathology, among others.
-The UTEP Center for Simulation is a 16,000-squarefoot facility that features nine simulation labs, four testing rooms and six patient rooms – making it one of the largest immersive simulation labs in the United States.
+The College of Health Sciences offers degree programs in kinesiology, occupational and physical therapy, and speech language pathology, among others.
+The UTEP Center for Simulation is a 16,000-square-foot facility that features nine simulation labs, four testing rooms and six patient rooms.
 The back of the building features an impressive Bhutanese pedestrian bridge.

-Completed in 1997, the Undergraduate Learning Center offers classrooms equipped with the most advanced learning and teaching technologies.
+The Undergraduate Learning Center offers classrooms equipped with the most advanced learning and teaching technologies.
 Computer labs for students and faculty provide training, support and international video conferencing capabilities.
 The atrium houses a large Bhutanese tapestry and the east entrance features a Bhutanese chorten, a monument demarcating the threshold of enhanced human experience.
-The building’s large classrooms make it one of the most highly trafficked places on campus.
+The large classrooms make it one of the most highly trafficked buildings on campus.